 Now, the typical Tag page has a title such as “Name of tag – archives”, followed by a list of blog posts.

 Don’t worry, you won’t get penalized by Google that easily.
-But you can imagine that this doesn’t exactly benefit the overall content quality of your site either.
+But as you can imagine, having hundreds or thousands of these tag pages, and only, let’s say, 200 decent blog posts in your website, will not benefit the overall quality of your website from a search engine perspective.

 Duplicate content becomes an issue when Google can’t work out which two pages in your site should be ranked higher.
 As a result, Google may decide to not rank either of them.

 In the case of tags though, it’s highly unlikely that any of your tag pages end up high in the SERPs, even when they’re used properly.